Macdonald Hall: Macdonald Hall Students

 Macdonald Hall is a private school for boys only.
 It is ranked first in academic standards.

 Bruno Walton - Full of schemes, he is the one who spearheads the organization of the plots.
 He's extremely loyal to his friends, and there is virtually no limit to what he will attempt in the furtherance of his goals—although he usually gets others to do the bulk of the actual work.
 However, like Boots, he is honest, and if asked by the headmaster about his participation in a given scheme, Bruno will admit to what he has done.
 He is not a Jordie Jones fan.

-Melvin "Boots" O'Neal - Bruno's roommate, and often unwilling right-hand man.
+Melvin P. "Boots" O'Neal - Bruno's roommate, and often unwilling right-hand man.
 He is generally Bruno's voice of reason and stops the pair from going too far.
-A studious blond boy who enjoys swimming He has a younger brother, Edward, whom he dislikes with a passion.
+A studious blond boy who enjoys swimming and is the captain of the hockey team.
+He has a younger brother, Edward, whom he dislikes with a passion.

 Elmer Drimsdale - The school's genius.
 He is the gang's scientific expert and is very unwilling to break any rules, including sneaking out to Scrimmage's after hours.
-Though socially awkward and often absorbed in his scientific projects, he is generally (though not always) considered a friend by both Bruno and Boots.
+Socially awkward and often absorbed in his scientific projects, he is initially disliked by both Bruno and Boots.
+Over time, however, they grow to see that while Elmer may be awkward and a stickler for rules, he is also honest and helpful, and a genuinely decent, kind person.
+Especially in later volumes, Elmer is generally (though not always) considered a friend, even if his complete refusal to break rules often gets in the way of Bruno's schemes.
 He has various projects which threaten to take over his room including ants, and plants.
 He wakes up at 6:00 a.m. each day to tend to these various projects before breakfast.
 He lives in Dormitory 2.

 George Wexford-Smyth III - A financial genius who is obsessed with the stock market, he also keeps his bathroom stocked with medicines.
 He also sanitizes his room every second day, washing everything in his room, including the ceiling and the walls, to prevent illness.
-He lives in Dormitory 1.
-He is generally disliked by his peers, but was key in helping the Hall raise enough money to buy a pool.
+He has a snobbish attitude and is generally disliked by his peers—unlike their views on Elmer, Bruno & Boots never really change their negative opinion about George.
+(However, they will grudgingly admit that he was key in helping the Hall raise enough money to buy a pool.)
+George lives in Dormitory 1.